adl/hoaf/README.md

 ### Trivial acceptance conditions: `all` and `none`

-When `generalized-Büchi` or `Streett` are used with `0` acceptance sets, they degenerate to conditions that accept all recognized words:
+When `generalized-Buchi` or `Streett` are used with `0` acceptance sets, they degenerate to conditions that accept all infinite runs:

     acc-name: generalized-Buchi 0
     Acceptance: 0 t